 Chimney stacks

 Repair category 1

 Notes No significant defects evident.

+Ongoing maintenance is to be expected to chimney stack pointing.

 Roofing including roof space

 Repair category 2

-Notes There is some missing pointing to the ridge tiles.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There is staining to the sarking boards in the roof space however, this could not be tested due to the positioning of stored goods.